AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 and translated to the `ws`/`wss` scheme if required by the library in use.
 No sub-protocol should be requested in the WebSocket negotiation.

-Authentication headers must be provided in the WebSocket connection request as usual.
-The service must accept the same authentication as it would accept for a plain HTTP request; in particular Bearer tokens obtained from the HTTP API must be accepted in the WebSocket request.

-All messages exchanged over this WebSocket must use text frames and contain JSON data.
+Despite WebSockets being designed to be compatible with HTTP, the WebSocket client interface provided by the browser does not support any options to set the HTTP headers required for authentication.
+So the initial exchange must be an authentication exchange, as detailed in the next section.
+All subsequent messages exchanged over this WebSocket must use text frames and contain JSON data.
 Message boundaries are significant; each message must contain a single JSON value.
 Messages sent by the client are subscription requests; messages sent by the server are updates.

 For each open WebSocket the server maintains a list of 'subscriptions'.
 Each subscription maps to a request to the service's plain HTTP API, and